objectuser/pneumatic.github.io/pneumatic/_sources/overview.txt

 The boot runner will stay resident until Spring Boot shuts down.

-From these examples, it's obvious that Pneumatic requires Java.
-Pneumataic is currently compiled to Java 8.

 Using the script is easy, but it does quite a few things.
 The script uses `Gradle <http://gradle.org/>`_ to:

 #. download the latest version of Gradle